buddhist-uni/buddhist-uni.github.io/_content/articles/tigress-on-the-shwedagon.md

 volume: 6
 ---

-This short article recounts an incident in 1903 when a tigress sought refuge at the Shwedagon Pagoda in Rangoon, and soldiers were called to kill it after monks feared for their safety.
-The monks later condemned the killing and they hung the tiger's skin and placed a plaster image of it on the pagoda as a form of reverence.
+This short article shows a glasswork depiction of an incident in 1903 when a tigress sought refuge 9n the Shwedagon Pagoda in Rangoon, and soldiers were called in to kill it.